You’ve heard of bitcoin but you have no idea if or how to get some in Japan. Is it a speculative bubble, or is there more to it than that?

 You can learn more about Bitcoin at these links:

 https://blockgeeks.com/ – Learn the basics all the way up to be becoming a blockchain engineer

 What is the difference between Bitcoin and Blockchain?

-Blockchain is (really simplifying here) a ledger of transactions that is public and verified peer-to-peer, making it next to impossible to falsify transactions; it would require a significant percentage of the available computing power in the world to successfully hack.
-This technology basically has the potential to revolutionise trust.
+Blockchain is (really simplifying here) a ledger of transactions that is public and verified peer-to-peer, making it next to impossible to falsify transactions or change them once they have been written to the ledger, which we all have access to and can see at any time; it would require a significant percentage of the total available computing power in the world to successfully hack (theoretically).
+This technology is being heralded as having the potential to revolutionise trust.
 In fact, you can verify every single transaction on the Bitcoin blockchain with open source technology on websites like Block Explorer.

 Satoshi Nakamoto (whoever he, she or they are) explained:

 The root problem with conventional currency is all the trust that’s required to make it work.
 The central bank must be trusted not to debase the currency, but the history of fiat currencies is full of breaches of that trust.